 Let me explain with an example

 Let us talk about ‘Awarding Death Penalty in Rape Cases based on sentiments’ in India.
-Do you think it is constitutional to award death penalty for every rape committed?
+Do you think it is constitutional to award the death penalty for every rape committed?

-How should you be thinking about this issue?
+How should You be Thinking about this Issue?

 As per the Indian Constitution, it is not.
-Every Indian citizen has the right to life and personal liberty under Article 21, as per the honorable Supreme Court of India.
+Every Indian citizen has the right to life and personal liberty under Article 21, as per the honourable Supreme Court of India.
 We, as a nation, are law bound to provide every criminal with a fair trial.

 Also, the Indian Legal System is not for revenge, it is for redemption.
 All punishments have protocols.
 Capital Punishment can only be granted in the ‘Rarest of Rare Cases’.

 This kind of clarity and objective thinking will set you apart from every other candidate, and developing this form of thinking should be the first thing you should focus on.